 When drafting your application, faculty are strongly encouraged to collaborate with their CTLT Liaison.
 Your CTLT Liaison is available to work with you to further develop and implement classroom activities during the semester.

 Faculty members selected to receive a mobile device will be asked to collaborate and share their experiences with other program participants.
 In addition, faculty members will be asked to share their experience with the campus community through other CTLT initiatives (such as the Learning@Richmond Newsletter, Workshop participation, Pizza & Pedagogy Lunches, PETE events, PETE: After Hours, etc.) Participation in these events is optional.
-To add to our growing knowledge base of learning impact, students will be asked to complete a brief survey on their experiences with the mobile device, at the end of the semester (Results from previous surveys are available).
+To add to our growing knowledge base of learning impact, students will be asked to complete a brief survey on their experiences with the mobile device, at the end of the semester.

 - How will learning improve by providing ready, portable access to course materials for reference and review?